Two Processor Cores

 All data structures for the kernel data, as well as for threads and their coroutines, are created at start-up.
 Each core runs its own kernel and scheduler, and each thread is allocated to a core, hence all related data are strictly separated from each other.
 Access employs the same scheme as module Memory.
 All kernel data can only be accessed using the corresponding procedures (full encapsulation).

-Data Structures Representing Hardware Devices, eg. UARTd.Device
+Data Structures Representing Hardware Devices, eg. UARTdev.Device

-Of course, this makes these register addresses also open for modification by all modules that use UARTd.Device, such as UARTstr and UARTkstr.
+Of course, this makes these register addresses also open for modification by all modules that use UARTdev.Device, such as UARTstr and UARTkstr.
 The solution here is a programmer guideline: don’t do it.
 As long as we don’t expect any malicious code, this is sufficient.
 More protection is always possible, but at the cost of more code complexity as well as run-time overhead.

-While the procedures in UARTstr and UARTkstr are re-entrant – they only use local storage, and two concurrent calls can happily share the same instance of UARTd.Device in read-only mode – the use of the actual hardware of course is not.
+While the procedures in UARTstr and UARTkstr are re-entrant – they only use local storage, and two concurrent calls can happily share the same instance of UARTdev.Device in read-only mode – the use of the actual hardware of course is not.
 The two calls would attempt to write and read the same hardware registers at the same time, resulting in havoc.
 Hence, the program design must ensure that the two cores do not attempt to use the same UART at the same time.

 See Text Output and Input for possible solution, which can be tweaked in many ways to fit a program’s needs.
 The software is re-entrant, the synchronised access to the hardware peripherals is solved by program design, including the use of signals, semaphores, or messages.